How to integrate UFT(QTP) with ALM (Quality Center)

 Saving Script into ALM

-Step 8) Next step is to save the associated function library files under ‘test resources’ module of ALM which would be picked up automatically during execution.
+Step 8) The next step is to save the associated function library files under the ‘test resources’ module of ALM, which would be picked up automatically during execution.

-For this script, we have two function libraries associated with the created test script out of which one contains all functions related to the application and one which contains function which will help the users to generate the output text result file.
+For this script, we have two function libraries associated with the created test script, one of which contains all functions related to the application and one which contains functions that will help the users to generate the output text result file.

 Saving Script into ALM